 Here are some of the added comments from members:

-- Our primary goal is creating value for the business by decreasing manual work.
+- Our primary goal is to create value for the business by decreasing manual work.
 At times this value may be realized through cost reduction and at other times it is realized by being able to do more with the same resources.

-- It’s hard to pinpoint just one problem we were solving for because there are other factors we considered, such as capacity creation, quality improvement and even job enrichment.
+- It’s hard to pinpoint just one problem we were solving because there are other factors we considered, such as capacity creation, quality improvement, and even job enrichment.
 But it all began with our goals of including digital transformation in our strategy.

 - I’ve only responded from an HR SSC perspective.
 Indeed, our aspirations are driven by several reasons, but the primary ambition is to do a better job for our (internal) customers.